agnesvanbelle/tictactempo/README.md

 Floating point numbers are supported.

 Hours for the relative amounts will be distributed, over what is left from the absolute hours, and over the unique days that have a row in the sheet.
-You can have multiple rows with the same 'day' in the sheet.
+So you can have multiple rows with the same 'day' in the sheet, though currently it's assumed you work 8 hours per day and logging more absolute hours per day may lead to unexpected results.
 You can remove all rows with a specific 'day' to not log anything on that day.

 This results in a csv as the one in the file [myworklog.csv.put_example](myworklog.csv.put_example).